pixl-garden/codagotchi/README.md

  * To begin, fork the repository and then clone it.
 See CONTRIBUTING.md for more details.
  * Once inside the cloned repository, run ```npm install concurrently``` in the CLI.
  * Next, run ```npm run watch```
- * Then, hit F5 or run the extension through the VSCode GUI and you are good to go!
+ * Then, hit F5 or run the extension through the VSCode GUI and you are ready to start your adventure!

 ### Prerequisites